 Colon Health Diet, Understanding This Vital Organ

-The colon, also known as large intestines, is the final part of the digestive system.
+The colon, also known as the large intestines, is the final part of the digestive system.
 The colon plays a vital role in the final stages of food digestion and waste removal.
 Its main functions include holding waste, absorption of vitamins and nutrients, reclamation of water, and ensuring that there is a water balance.
 The colon also provides the surface for bacterial fermentation.

 Colon Health Diet – How Diet Affects Your Colon Health